Actively Recruiting

 - Extensive history of seizures

-- Dependence on a ventilator or having a patent tracheostomy site
+- Ventilator dependence or patent tracheostomy site

 - History of moderate or severe head trauma

-- Contraindications to spinal cord stimulation
+- Contraindications to spine stimulation

 - Significant cardiovascular disease

-- Active psychological disorders
+- Active psychological disorder

 - Open skin lesions over spine at levels targeted for stimulation (L1/L2)